 Bill accepted an offer from Brooklyn Dodgers general manager Larry MacPhail to coach under new manager Leo Durocher in 1939.
 Charley Dressen was also signed to coach the club.
 Many pundits doubted Durocher's ability to manage a ballclub and viewed the hiring of Killefer and Dressen as managers-in-waiting, a situation that could lead to clubhouse discord.

-Bill did his usual work with pitchers and catchers during spring training at Clearwater, paying particular attention to catcher Babe Phelps, a hard-hitting catcher who was disabled with two broken thumbs on his throwing hand the year before.
+Bill did his usual work with pitchers and catchers during spring training at Clearwater, paying particular attention to catcher Babe Phelps, a hard-hitting catcher who was disabled twice with a broken thumb on his throwing hand the year before.
 Killefer drilled Phelps on keeping his meat hand closed until the pitch was in his glove.
 The solution worked until September 2 when Phelps again suffered a broken bone in his hand, ending his season.
 Once regular season hostilities got under way in mid-April, Bill spent his time coaching at first base.

 Killefer traveled to Altoona, Pennsylvania, on a scouting mission on August 2 to look at shortstop Bob Ramazzotti.
 Bill watched the prospect play in an Altoona City League game and was impressed, signing him to a Dodger contract after the City League season ended.
 Ramazzotti later had a seven-year stint in the major leagues, playing 346 games with the Dodgers and Cubs.